 IL-23 inhibitors target a type of cytokine called IL-23.
 Cytokines are a class of proteins that help transmit signals from one cell to another.
 IL-23 plays a role in a signaling pathway that triggers inflammation.

 IL-23 inhibitors block the action of IL-23, which can help limit the inflammation that causes psoriasis symptoms.

 Treatment with IL-23 inhibitors may help reduce the amount of skin that psoriasis affects.
 It may also relieve symptoms, such as itching, pain, and skin tightness.

-The Food and Drug Administration (FDA) have approved three types of IL-23 inhibitor for the treatment of moderate-to-severe psoriasis in adults.
+The Food and Drug Administration (FDA) has approved three types of IL-23 inhibitors for the treatment of moderate to severe psoriasis in adults.